Cannabis is the UK’s most commonly used illegal drug. 14 million people (22%) of the UK’s population have taken the substance.

 If you or a family member are addicted to cannabis, it is essential to speak out and get help.
-For more information, contact our admissions team on 01226 422 545 we’re open 24 hours a day.
+For more information, contact our admissions team; we’re open 24 hours a day.

 Can you get free residential cannabis addiction treatment on the NHS?

 Unfortunately, there is no such thing as NHS residential rehab.
 All residential rehab and detox clinics are privately funded.
 Government funding is scarce and takes a long-time to apply for.
 To apply, you will need to contact your local DAT (Drugs and Alcohol Team).
 If you do manage to acquire funding the waiting lists are very long.
 NHS funding is only giving out in exceptional circumstances.

 The fastest way to access drug rehab is via the privately funded route.
 If you or a family member can finance this, we can arrange an immediate admission and get you back on track.